 Interpreting the Results

 A total score of 17 or higher in the right-hand column is a strong indication that you will likely face more challenges than may be desired in an online class.
 While online may not be the best choice at the moment, if you are still interested in being an online student, you should understand some of the challenges and what you need to do to overcome them.
-A page hosted by Kellogg Community College has some good discussion: What Makes a Successful Online Student.
+A page hosted by the Illinois Online Network has some good discussion: What Makes a Successful Online Student.

 Questions that are weighted "3" and "4" in the center column address crucial study skills needed for an online class.
 The most successful online students will have answered all of those questions in the left-hand column (regardless of what their total score happens to be) or will work to address them over the course of the semester.